monome/docs/docs/crow/technical.md

 **You must remove all patch cables from the jacks for this process to work correctly!**
-Calling `test` without any arguments runs the calibration as per normal, while runing `test('default')` will not run the calibration process, but instead return to default values, in case you're having problems with the calibration process.
+Calling `test` without any arguments runs the calibration as per normal, while running `test('default')` will not run the calibration process, but instead return to default values, in case you're having problems with the calibration process.

 ### cal.print()

 This helper function is just for debugging purposes.
-Calling it will simply dump a list of values showing the scaling & translation of voltages that were measured during the calibratin process.
+Calling it will simply dump a list of values showing the scaling & translation of voltages that were measured during the calibration process.
 If you're really curious try resetting to the defaults then printing, followed by a `test()` and `print()` to see the difference.